What Is Proofreading?

 People who aren't familiar with the publishing world often use the word "proofreading" to mean almost any kind of editing to improve a document.
-That's fine—I realize that "proofreading" is more commonly heard than "copyediting" or "line editing," for example.
+That's fine—"proofreading" is a more commonly heard word than "copyediting" or "line editing," for example.

 Technically, proofreading is the last quality check before publication.
-It is performed after developmental editing, line editing, and copyediting.
+It's performed after developmental editing, line editing, and copyediting.

 The proofreader's eyes are the last ones on the document.

-It is the proofreader's job to catch and correct any remaining errors in spelling, punctuation, grammar, and formatting.
+The proofreader's job is to catch and correct any remaining errors in spelling, punctuation, grammar, and formatting.

 Return to Services & Rates

 Technically, proofreading is the last quality check before publication.
-It is performed after developmental editing, line editing, and copyediting.
+It's performed after developmental editing, line editing, and copyediting.

 The proofreader's eyes are the last ones on the document.

-It is the proofreader's job to catch and correct any remaining errors in spelling, punctuation, grammar, and formatting.
+The proofreader's job is to catch and correct any remaining errors in spelling, punctuation, grammar, and formatting.

 Return to Services & Rates